Create a scaling group using the Auto Scale Control Panel

 When you are done, click Create Scaling Group.
 When the scaling group is created, the status changes to Active.

 About the Auto Scale control panel

-Following are a few things you should know about the pages in the Auto Scale control panel:
+Following are a couple of things you should know about Auto Scale control panel:

-- Some text has a dashed underline.
-This indicates that you can hover your mouse pointer over this text and see a tooltip or information about the setting.
-Also, you can hover your mouse pointer over a question mark help icon to get information.
+- You can hover your mouse over the underlined dotted options and see a tooltip or information about the setting.
+Also, over the question marks to get information.

 - You can use the edit pencil to open a configuration area and make changes to an existing configuration.

 - When you select a server flavor there will be a dollar sign cost icon.
 Hover over to get pricing information.

 - Links take you to a status or configuration page for the linked item.
 However, the configuration page that opens might be outside of the Servers > Auto Scale page and in a different area of the Cloud Control Panel.
 For example, clicking a load balancer link takes you to the status page for that load balancer under the top-level Load Balancer page.